-Your bill arrives around the 10th of the month, sent by Medicare.
+Your bill arrives around the 10th of the month, sent by Medicare Premium collection center.

-Have any more question about your premium bill?
+Have any more question about your premium bill or want to sign up for Medicare?
 Give us a call — our expert agents in Coral Springs and Parkland are ready and waiting to help!
 For any more information, please contact Michelle Tunis at (561) 665-7752.